ionutneda/administrare/readme.md

 - I was able to create a product with the HTTP POST method by including the provider details in the product's body.
 However, I need to be able to just reference the provider with its ID.
 The provider object does not allow adding another product with the same provider ID (the provider has a unique constraint).
-  - I've found out I should reference the provider's ID only.
+  - I've found out I should reference the provider's ID only. >> solved
 -